 When deciding on the name of the Centre, the School and Parish community were canvassed and it was decided to stay in the theme of the School and utilise its motto; "To Love is to Serve" (Amare est Servire), and label the building the Amare Centre.
 The Amare Centre was officially opened by the Most Rev Bishop Joseph Oudeman on November 1, 2013.

 In June 2017 demolition of the library and Year 1 classrooms began to make room for new contemporary spaces.
 The school community demonstrated great flexibility in accommodating the building process.
-Students moved into their news space towards mid 2018 and on 2nd August 2019 the new classroom block and library/learning support building was blessed by Bishop Ken Howell and opened by Jennifer Howard MP Ipswich.
-These contemporary learning centres are actively used every day and the wonderful tree of knowledge is an engaging feature as evidenced by CEO of BCE Miss Pam Betts.
+Students moved into their new spaces towards mid 2018 and on 2nd August 2019 the new classroom block and library/learning support building was blessed by Bishop Ken Howell and opened by Jennifer Howard MP Ipswich.
+These contemporary learning centres are actively used every day and the wonderful tree of knowledge is an engaging feature as evidenced by past CEO of BCE Miss Pam Betts.
 Also present at the Opening and Blessing were two of our past Mercy Sister Principals who are photographed standing in front of the original school doors which are now carefully installed in the teachers learning space in the library.